 Use your customer data to find and target your most valuable customers

-As every savvy marketer knows, using buyer personas is a time-honored technique that helps ensure messaging stays focused on the customer — nearly 60 percent of B2B marketers currently use them.
+As every savvy marketer knows, using buyer personas is a time-honored technique that helps ensure messaging stays focused on the customer — nearly 60% of B2B marketers currently use them.
 The problem is that the results are mixed.
-Only a little more than a third of those marketers describe personas as being "very" or "extremely" effective, and 16 percent say they are “not at all” or “not very” effective.
+Only a little more than a third of those marketers describe personas as being "very" or "extremely" effective, and 16% say they are "not at all" or "not very" effective.

 So why aren't these marketers having better luck with what should be a surefire tactic?

 The truth is that no matter how hard you work to market your product, you're not going to see success selling to the wrong persona.
 You wouldn’t target young professional men when the customers who really want what you’re offering are middle-aged moms.
 You probably can't sell baby strollers to singles, for example.
 No matter how powerful your message or your medium, you won't be able to break through without directing the right message to the right segment of your market.

 But what’s the most important part of the formula?
 Knowing the DNA of your radical buyer.

 Even if you recognize the importance of constructing an accurate buyer persona, you may struggle to pinpoint it.
 There are a few common reasons for this.

 When creating a buyer persona, marketers tend to make dangerous assumptions based on their own experience or on feedback from sales teams that isn't rooted in hard data.
 By doing proper market research to dig deeper than common stereotypes, you'll gain a better understanding of your target market and construct a more accurate profile of the radical buyer.